marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 {% include JB/setup %}

-I've been writting code for a while.
+I've been writing code for a while.
 I started with QBasic when I was a kid and the two things I remember from that time was using PRINT and the fact I was dead confused by the editor I had to use.

 I might also have written something calculating my age based on my birthday...